What is German Volume Training?

 Modified GVT Options

-Classic 10x10 too brutal?
+Classic 10x10 too demanding?
 These modifications maintain the program's benefits with slightly less volume.

 GVT 10x6 (Poliquin Variation)